mozilla/addon-sdk/packages/api-utils/docs/heritage.md

     fluffy instanceof Class       // => true

-As you could notice from example above classes created via `Class` function by default inherits form a `Class` itself.
+As you could notice from example above classes created via `Class` function by default inherits from a `Class` itself.
 Also you could specify which class you want to inherit from by passing special `extends` property:

     var Pet = Class({